Underfashion Club

 The Underfashion Club is a non-profit fashion industry group dedicated to "all facets of the intimate apparel industry: foundations, daywear, sleepwear, robes, and loungewear".

-History and operations
+History

 Originally established in 1958 as the Corset and Brassiere Women's Club, Inc., in 1963 the group was re-invented as the Underfashion Club.
 In 2014, Victor Vega was the president.
 Periodically, the organization holds seminars about the fashion industry by members of the industry, such as Mayouri Sengchanh.

 The Underfashion Club annual gala is "recognized as a premier event in the intimate apparel industry".

 Scholarship

 The Underfashion Club administers the Mary Krug Scholarship, "which will benefit fashion lingerie students in the intimates field".
 The scholarship is named after Mary Krug, who was vice president and divisional merchandise manager of intimate apparel and children’s at the Neiman Marcus Group for 40 years.
 Krug died in November 2013.

 The Underfashion Club established a chair at the Fashion Institute of Technology.